16EAGLE/getSpatialData/README.md

 ### Manuals

-For all current functions publicly available, documentation is available, containing information on the expected arguments, the return and examples.
+For all public functions documentation is available, containing information on the expected arguments and providing code examples.
 The files can be accessed executing a command like `?getSentinel_query`.

 ## Installation